zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

-# Configure extract processes
+# Configure Extract Processes

 ## Introduction

-With Oracle GoldenGate Classic for PostgreSQL, you can perform initial loads and capture transactional data from supported PostgreSQL versions and replicate the data to a PostgreSQL database or other supported Oracle GoldenGate targets, such as an Oracle Database.
+With Oracle GoldenGate Classic for PostgreSQL, you can perform initial loads and capture transactional data from supported PostgreSQL versions.
+You can replicate the data to a PostgreSQL database or other supported Oracle GoldenGate targets, such as an Oracle Database.

 *Estimated lab time*: 30 minutes

 ### Objectives

-We had created a source database and pre-loaded it with some sample data in it during lab 1 using terraform script.
+We have created a source database and pre-loaded it with some sample data during lab 1 using terraform script.

-In this lab 3, we will configure extract processes in Oracle Goldengate classic deployment for PostgreSQL.
+In this lab, we will configure _**three extract**_ processes within Oracle Goldengate classic deployment for PostgreSQL.

--	An extract for changed data capture.
+-	An extract for **changed data capture**.
 Exttab process will start capturing changes and this will create some files called trails.
--	An extract for sending those capture to GG Microservices.
+-	An extract for **sending those captured files** to GG Microservices.
 Extdmp will be pumping trail files.
 -	An Initial-Load extract.
 While changes are being captured, the migration step needs a special type of extract and replicat process, this is cold data.
-Usually, after the initial load finishes, we start applying changed data while the initial load happens.
+Usually, after the initial load finishes, we will be applying the captured changed rows during the initial load.

 	![](/images/general.gif)